breadnone/UTKSharp---UIToolkit-Fluent-API-for-Unity3D/README.md

 (More to come)

 # Installation
-Download from release page(UTKSharp-v1.zip)
-Unpack/unzip it, then copy to your project's Asset folder
+Download the source code as zip.
+Unpack/unzip it to your project's Asset folder.

 # Note:
 Common functionality related to USS/UXML class was intentionaly not added for obvious reason.